0wafi0/DOM-pig-game/README.md

 Simple dice game - with the intention of practicing dom manipulation

-The aim of this simple game is to familiarize myself with Dom manipulation a bit more.

 GAME RULES:

 - The game has 2 players, playing in rounds